tshrinivasan/OCR4wikisource/README.md

 ToDo:
 ====

-* Some wikisource projects may have non-arabic numbers as suffix of the pages.
-Add the mapping for non-arablic numbers
 * This program uplads single page PDF to google drive.
 Google accepts 10 page PDF files.
 Create 10 page pdf files, upload, split the text files for faster operations.
 * Give a web interface using Django or Flask.
 * Port to other Operating Systems like Windows.